christian-carnate/personal-blog/_posts/2024-07-17-How-To-Upload-Local-Files-to-GitHub.md

 ![The file appears in the repository.](/assets/img/article_img/GitHub_FileUploadTutorial/GitHub_NewFileUpload.png)

-## Uploading Files and Folders to GitHub via CLI/Terminal
+## Uploading Files and Folders to GitHub via Command Prompt or Terminal

-Although directly uploading small files to GitHub is easy, uploading larger files, folders, and entire projects is easier through the CLI.
-To upload a folder via the CLI, you will need to [install Git](https://git-scm.com/downloads) first.
+Although directly uploading small files to GitHub is easy, uploading larger files, folders, and entire projects is easier through a command-line interface (CLI).
+To upload a folder via a CLI, you will need to [install Git](https://git-scm.com/downloads) first.
 Once done, if you want to have a readable description underneath your files, you have to create and include a *README.md* file within your folder.
 On Windows, you can create and rename a file to have a *.md* (markdown) extension then use [Notepad++](https://notepad-plus-plus.org/) to edit the file and the [Markdown Guide](https://www.markdownguide.org/) as a guide on how to use Markdown.
 On Linux, you can use the `touch` and `nano` commands to create and edit the *.md* file then use the Markdown Guide for assistance using Markdown.

 ![A sample folder to upload to GitHub.](/assets/img/article_img/GitHub_FileUploadTutorial/GitHub_SampleFolder.png)